-Now happening for the 7th time in August 2020, Nick's own very small motorbike and music festival.
+Now happening for the 7th time postponed to June 18th-20th 2021, Nick's own very small motorbike and music festival.
 Located at his farm and Expedition Centre nestled in the shadow of the magnificent mountain Cader Idris in the beautiful hills of mid-Wales, where around the corner is also the home to the ancient Welsh capital Machynlleth.

 Please to enter the festival site.